 - Each year an average of 20,000 children younger than five are hospitalized because of influenza complications.

 - Flu seasons vary in severity; however, some children die from flu each year.
-During the 2012-2013 influenza season, more than 150 flu-related pediatric deaths were reported in the U.S.
+During the 2019-2020 influenza season, more than 188 U.S. children died from the influenza.

 Influenza causes fever, cough, fatigue, body aches and runny nose.
-Flu season usually peaks from December to February, but influenza activity is already rising in parts of the country, with some regions already seeing activity.
+Flu season usually peaks from December to February, but influenza activity can start to rise as early as October.